-(Includes: accommodation, lunch and dinner (day 1), breakfast and lunch (day 2)
+Cost: $380 inc GST per person.
+Inclusions: accommodation, lunch and dinner (day 1), breakfast and lunch (day 2).

 The south-west slopes region of New South Wales is a highly productive and diverse agricultural region.
 Mixed farming dominates in a climate with significant summer rainfall, with dryland cropping and pastures for sheep and cattle.
 Reliable rainfall makes it a productive and safe agricultural region, but a consequence of this is that it is also one of the most highly cleared and altered lands in the state.
 Major soil constraints in this region are soil acidity, nutrient deficiency and nutrient stratification, with small but significant areas of compaction, surface crusting and sodicity.
 Field trip participants will be joined by leading soil, crop and pasture researchers from Charles Sturt University, NSW Department of Primary Industries and CSIRO who integrate soil science with agronomy and plant physiology to increase agricultural productivity.

 This field trip will include stops at the following locations:

 – Harden to hear about CSIRO (Kirkegaard et al.) long-term tillage, stubble management and nutrient trials